claresudbery/clare-wiki-ably/pages/think/events/workshops/workshop-types.md

 - assumptions can become opinion, which is hard to counter
 - assumptions can be countrered with facts, but opinions are harder
 - it's a way of laying everything out without being directly confrontational
-- based on assumptions mapping, impact mapping, the opportunity solution tree and the five whys
+- based on assumptions mapping, impact mapping, the opportunity solution tree and the five whys (root cause analysis)
 	- they are all good, but hard to use with stakeholders because they can't be explained in 5 mins
 - miro board: https://miro.com/app/board/o9J_lXiMgRk=/
 - step 1: list your goals